Use chroot with vsftpd to connect to FTPS with multiple users

 Purpose of using chroot

-/mnt/ftp However, we want some administrators to be able to move freely to other directories, so we will add them to the chroot list.
+However, some administrators need to be able to move directories freely, so they are added to the chroot list.
 This

-will allow them to upload files to directories other than the specified directory.
+allows them to upload files to directories other than the specified one.

 vsftpd installation